 There are some differences in these pasties, mainly that the potato used is a red potato, which is uncommon.
 That may not seem like a big deal, but red potatoes have a more distinct flavor than russet potatoes.
 That gave a different overall taste, which made them harder to rate.

-While everything tastes great, there are some things that could be fixed.
-There is an abundance of carrots and rutabaga, which takes over numerous bites.
-That’s not a terrible thing, but when you can’t see any meat while eating a pasty, that’s a problem.
-On its own, the meat is kind of dry and tastes almost overcooked.
+While everything tasted great, there are some things that could be fixed.
+There was an abundance of carrots and rutabaga, which took over numerous bites.
+That’s not a terrible thing, but when I can’t see any meat while eating a pasty, that’s a problem.
+On its own, the meat was kind of dry and tasted almost overcooked.
 To top it off, this may be the first pasty that goes overboard on pepper and not salt.

 I pointed out some flaws, but The Pasty Guy has different taste buds than everyone else.
 Some will like the red potatoes and extra pepper and that’s fine.
 Either way, these pasties are in the conversation for one of the best in the mitten and can’t be ignored, even if the shop also serves bubble tea and ice cream.